3lvis/Sync/README.md

 [![License](https://img.shields.io/cocoapods/l/Sync.svg?style=flat)](http://cocoadocs.org/docsets/Sync)
 [![Platform](https://img.shields.io/cocoapods/p/Sync.svg?style=flat)](http://cocoadocs.org/docsets/Sync)

-**Sync** eases your every day job of parsing a `JSON` response and getting it into Core Data.
-It uses a convention over configuration paradigm to facilitate your workflow.
+**Sync** eases your everyday job of parsing a `JSON` response and getting it into Core Data.
+It uses a convention-over-configuration paradigm to facilitate your workflow.

 * Handles operations in safe background threads
-* Thread safe saving, we handle retrieving and storing objects in the right threads
+* Thread-safe saving, we handle retrieving and storing objects in the right threads
 * Diffing of changes, updated, inserted and deleted objects (which are automatically purged for you)
 * Auto-mapping of relationships (one-to-one, one-to-many and many-to-many)
 * Smart-updates, only updates your `NSManagedObject`s if the server values are different (useful when using `NSFetchedResultsController` delegates)
-* Uniquing, Core Data does this based on `objectID`s, we use your remote key (such as `id`) for this
+* Uniquing, Core Data does this based on `objectID`s.
+We use your remote key (such as `id`) for this

 ## Table of Contents